joyndash/CyberCafeManagementSystem/architecture.md

 3. Add/edit and disable users of the system
 4. Add/update the computers

-## Manager/owner session Manager
+## Manager/owner
-This is a standalone frontend system written in java that will post number of customers,usage duration and daily cash collected in the cyber to the database backend.
+This is a frontend system written in PHP that will post number of customers,usage duration and daily cash collected in the cyber to the database backend.
 The owner session manager will also have an option for assigning internet in the system.
 ### Features
 1. view number of customers